 If you can’t find a glass or stainless steel container for your food, there are plastic options that are better than others.
 We are big fans of Preserve products which are almost all made from recycled #5 plastic.
 Preserve products are microwave safe, dishwasher safe, BPA free, and when you’re done with them they can be sent back to Preserve to be recycled.

-One last thing before we jump in to the recycling section.
+One last thing before we get to the recycling section.
 If you aren’t already, start using reusable shopping bags, preferably the canvas or fabric type rather than the plastic ones as there’s no recycling solution available for the large, reusable plastic bags.

 I know I just mentioned using reusable shopping bags but inevitably you’re going to have plastic bags around your home that need to be recycled.
 Fortunately, plastic bags can be recycled at most grocery and retail stores.